 Again, there are three distinct stories.
 Firstly, Dracula's cure.
 I'm not clear at all on why Dracula wants to be cured, or even if he does.
 Was his trip to Dr Edelman's lab a genuine desire to regain his humanity?
 Or an attempt to get close to Miss Morell?
 I just don't know.

 The Wolf Man story was probably the most satisfying.
 It's nice to see poor Talbot get a happy ending for once, even if we know it didn't take.
 However, the story is undercut a little by Lon Chaney Jr's performance.
 Granted, I can see why he might be tired of the part he's playing, but I do think he's kind of phoning it in this time around.

 And Frankenstein's Monster comes to life, breaks some stuff and falls over.

 So, Frankenstein Meets the Wolf Man, House of Frankenstein and House of Dracula.
 None of these are great films.
 They're not scary in any way, or tense.
 They're kind of amusing, and there's a good performance or two, but by and large they're poor imitations of their precursors.
-It's hard to see how the idea that Dracula, Frankenstein's Monster and the Wolfman make a great team managed to gain so much traction from these frankly second-rate films.
+It's hard to see how the idea that Dracula, Frankenstein's Monster and the Wolfman make a great team managed to gain so much traction from these frankly second-rate outings.
 And yet this idea did gain an extraordinary amount of traction, which I think is a good thing because it can be made to work.

 Over the next couple of weeks, I'll be looking in depth at some films which made effective use of the trio.